jacintoArias/ng-boilerplate/README.md

 # jarias's NgBoilerplate

+## WIP!
+I'm actively adding lots of contents without apparent order from all my project in order to create a resusable codebase, expect changes!

 This is intented to be a very opinionated Angular app boilerplate from which I quickstart most of my project.
 It is biased towards my own personal preference and opinions which are in fact ~~stolen~~ inspired by many other experienced and awesome developers.

 This is still an ongoing work, I will update this readme with further information once I feel it is stable enough!